Building a FreeBSD pf Router behind XGS-PON

 # From a Linux/macOS box

-Plug it in, boot the mini PC, and at the loader prompt drop into a serial console if your hardware supports it (most fanless boxes do, via a DB9 or RJ45 console port).
+Plug it in, boot the mini PC, and at the loader prompt drop into a serial console if your hardware supports it (most of these boxes do, via a console port on the front).
 Working over serial means you can recover from your own mistakes later.

 bsdinstall is genuinely good.
 Walk through it normally and pick: